ALKIcorp/ALKI-Corp-Banking-Sim/docs/README.md

 Additional commands
 Run tests: ./gradlew test

+Component Health Check: Run the comprehensive component health check test suite to verify all services are working:
+   ./gradlew test --tests ComponentHealthCheckTest --no-daemon

+This test suite validates Liquibase/Database, SimulationService, BankService, ClientService, InvestmentService, ChartService, and integration workflows.
+It displays formatted console output with pass/fail indicators and a summary report.

+**Liquibase Verification**: The test provides detailed Liquibase status reporting:
+- Verifies database connection and displays connection details (database type, URL)
+- Confirms Liquibase changelog table (`DATABASECHANGELOG`) exists
+- Lists all applied changesets with details (ID, author, filename, execution type)
+- Verifies all required database tables exist (`BANK_STATE`, `CLIENT`, `CLIENT_TRANSACTION`, `INVESTMENT_EVENT`)
+- Tests database operations to ensure everything is working correctly

+The test also includes debug logging (prefixed with `[DEBUG]`) that shows the execution flow, including when `resetSlot()` is called, whether existing BankState records are found, and the state of entities before and after save operations.

 Stop the server: Use Ctrl+C in the terminal, or find the process and kill it: lsof -iTCP:8080 -sTCP:LISTEN  # Find the process  kill <pid>                     # Kill it